DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 ### The backward pass

 Now we can get to the real business of the loss function.
-The point of the loss is really to provide gradients to update the parameters in our model.
+The point of the loss is to provide gradients to update the parameters in our model.
 Let’s walk through back through the gradients.

 The first step is to get gradients with respect to log-probabilities.
 This is easy - from the lookup (or dot product) and negation, we get: